mehulagg/gitlab/doc/user/admin_area/settings/external_authorization.md

 classification label assigned to the project.
 When the service replies with a known response, the result is cached for 6 hours.

-If the external authorization is enabled, GitLab will further block pages and functionality that render cross-project data.
+If the external authorization is enabled, GitLab further blocks pages and functionality that render cross-project data.
 That includes:

 - Most pages under Dashboard (Activity, Milestones, Snippets, Assigned merge requests, Assigned issues, To-Do List).
 - Under a specific group (Activity, Contribution analytics, Issues, Issue boards, Labels, Milestones, Merge requests).
-- Global and Group search will be disabled.
+- Global and Group search are disabled.

 This is to prevent performing to many requests at once to the external authorization service.